Studio Info & Policies

 MORE ABOUT WHO/WHAT/WHY, and a bit of HOW: As a Jill-of-all-trades type of artist, I offer a variety of workshops all with the same goal: to pull back the curtain and make art accessible to anyone with the interest and willingness to try.
 I’m not the least bit interested in talent — it’s so over-rated!
 Art skills are just like everything else: When you bring your curiosity and take time to practice, you get more comfortable and adept with the materials and with your ideas.
 I do my best to create a friendly and welcoming atmosphere where you’ll feel free to relax, try new things, make “mistakes” and then explore ways to turn them into happy accidents (as Bob Ross would say), and just have some fun.
-Nourish your soul.
+Nourish your soul by getting your hands messy.

-Cancellations/Refunds: You may cancel your purchase of a class up to 48 hours before the start time and get a full refund.
-If you need to cancel within 48 hours of the start time, contact me (email@example.com) to either: 1) receive 50% of the cost as a refund, or 2) apply the total amount to a future class.
+Cancellations/Refunds: You may cancel your scheduled event up to 48 hours before the start time and get a full refund.
+If you need to cancel within 48 hours of the start time, contact me (email@example.com) to either: 1) receive 50% of the cost as a refund, or 2) apply the total amount to a future event.

 About Our Neighborhood